Councillor Robin Perry was chosen as the 47th Mayor of Surrey Heath at the Annual Meeting of Surrey Heath Borough Council on 15 May 2019.

 In recent years he ran a team of small business advisors for Business Link, and acted as an Independent Non-Executive Director for a number of businesses.
 He has for many years been an active member of the fundraising charity Round Table 41 Club, served as a trustee for various local charities and chaired the Board of Governors for a federation of local schools.

-During his Mayoral year, Cllr Perry intends to use his ambassadorial role to boost the creation of more active community involvement opportunities including volunteering and the support of our many local charities.
+During his Mayoral year, Councillor Perry intends to use his ambassadorial role to boost the creation of more active community involvement opportunities including volunteering and the support of our many local charities.

 "I am extremely proud to represent our Borough, and I believe that greater community involvement linked to the many exciting developments being progressed by the Council will combine to reward us all with an even greater sense of pride in our Borough.”

-- The Phyllis Tuckwell Hospice Trust – who together with Macmillan Nurses provide a brilliant service to thousands of local people at the end of their lives.
-Cllr Perry’s wife was cared for at home by the Trust in her final days.
+- Phyllis Tuckwell Hospice Care – who together with Macmillan Nurses provide a brilliant service to thousands of local people at the end of their lives.
+Councillor Perry’s wife was cared for at home by the Trust in her final days.

 - Surrey Young Carers – it is estimated that as many as one in 12 children are acting as the main family carer.
 Sometimes up to 50 hours a week are spent cleaning, shopping and washing etc. in addition to coping with school and other activities.
 The charity provides support, advice and respite.